Our vision is a world where a young person’s start in life does not limit their future.

 Why we exist

-We know that this affects young people’s perception of their own ability, their expectations of future success, and the extent to which they value their school work.
+Our research shows that nearly half of pupils from the poorest backgrounds (on free school meals) don’t know anyone in a job they would like to do.
+We know this affects young people’s perception of their own ability, their expectations of future success, and the extent to which they value their school work.

 How do schools use their alumni?

 25 January 2021

 Nigel is a Year 10 student at Sydney Russell School in Dagenham, East London.
 Nigel took part in a Future First alumni workshop in December, introducing Year 10s to pathways post-GCSE, and this is what he had to say.